 If you are using Unreal UE4 to develop Oculus Quest Applications – then you came to the right resource.
 My name is Bernhard Rieder, and I am a 3D Visualizer and VR Developer for Oculus Products.
-My VR-Blog FattyBull is a learning and tutoring resource for Developer, 3D Artists and Creative Heads interested in creating & building immersive experiences, games & stories using Unreal Engine UE4.
+My VR-Blog FattyBull is a learning and tutoring resource for Developers, 3D Artists, and Creative Heads interested in creating & building immersive experiences, games & stories using Unreal Engine UE4.

 How to connect your Oculus Quest with your PC (USB3 vs. Link Cable)

-Using your USB3 Cable: First of all, you can just use a standard USB3 cable to connect your Oculus Quest directly with your PC.
+Using your USB3 Cable: First of all, you can just use a standard USB3 cable to connect your Oculus Quest directly to your PC.
 I also recommend doing this first – so you’ll get familiar with the USB3 Connection to your PC.
-Typically it will pop-up as Quest and you can access the files by using your Windows Explorer.
+Typically it will pop up as Quest and you can access the files by using your Windows Explorer.
 The folder structure of your Quest Device will look like the screenshot below:

 Once an application is deployed to your Oculus Quest Device, it can be launched within your VR Dashboard.
 Library→ Unknown Sources